2019-2020 SCHOOL YEAR

 Three "temporary" classrooms were added in 1973 and removed in 2000, when additional classrooms for preschool, kindergarten and first and second grades were built onto the church.

-Currently the school has 10 teachers and a principal for Grades 1-8, kindergarten and preschool.
-It includes all the core academic subjects, organized athletics and a computer lab.
+Currently the school has 8 teachers, a choir/music teacher and a principal for Grades Preschool – Grade 8.
+It includes all the core academic subjects, organized athletics, a STEM lab and a computer lab.

 Welcome to First Ev.
 Lutheran School